Windows81/Roblox-Freedom-Distribution/README.md

 $env:ROBLOSECURITY = 'YOURTOKEN'
 ```

+### PlaceID Spoofing

+"Private" audio assets fail to fetch unless you supply the place iden as a request header.

+In addition to your `ROBLOSECURITY` cookie, you may also need to set an `rfdplaceid` environment variable.

+However, if you own an audio clip, even if it's private, just supplying the `ROBLOSECURITY` is enough.

+---

-To set place-iden spoofing up, with the `12345` being replaced by your desired place iden:
+To configure place-iden spoofing, with the `12345` being replaced by your desired place iden:

 ```ps1
 $env:rfdplaceid = '12345'